 Helping Businesses Compare the Market Since 2006

 When it comes to the costs for your electricity and gas, we would advise all businesses to compare the market to get an understanding on current price levels and if your current supplier has offered you a competitive renewal price.

 You can simply compare online using our comparison engine.
 We have helped 1000’s of customers beat their electricity renewal rates and save as much as 70%.

 We are an online comparison and switching service dedicated to businesses in the UK.
 Our online engine allows a business owner or decision maker and opportunity of comparing the market in just a few minutes.

 Even if you do not have your bill in front of you, all you that you need is your postcode to see prices from an extensive panel of competitive suppliers, so you can make a saving with the confidence that you have conducted an extensive comparison and made a well-informed, confident decision.

 Our service does not end with getting you the cheapest rates, we will also manage your switch and make sure that you transfer to your new supplier as quickly as possible.
-Most importantly you will not suffer any interruption to your business electricity supply!
+Most importantly you will not suffer any interruption to your supply!

-The most important element of protecting your business from unplanned price rises is two-fold.
-Firstly, we always advice customers moving into a new business premises is to compare and switch energy as soon as the lease or freehold agreement has been signed, to avoid being moved onto very expensive out-of-contract rates we help you find the cheap business electricity prices.
+The most important element of protecting your Company from unplanned price rises is two-fold.
+Firstly, we always advice customers moving into a new work premises is to compare and switch energy as soon as the lease or freehold agreement has been signed, to avoid being moved onto very expensive out-of-contract rates we help you find the cheap business electricity prices.